 Does the financial product invest in fossil gas and/or nuclear energy related activities that comply with the EU Taxonomy1?

-emissions and switching to fully renewable power or low-carbon fuels by the end of 2035.
+criteria for fossil gas include limitations on emissions and switching to fully renewable power or low-carbon fuels by the end of 2035.
 For nuclear energy, the criteria include comprehensive safety and waste management rules.